merlinyx/primtag/README.md

 For more instructions of how to use libigl repository, visit their tutorial page: https://libigl.github.io/

 ## Build UI For Mesh Segmentation
-Under `step2` directory, `106_ViewerMenu.cpp` adds more functionalities, such as keeping track of the mouse coordinates, plotting the screen points, and segmenting the mesh, for users to interact with the uploaded mesh.
+Under `step2` directory, `106_ViewerMenu.cpp` adds more functionalities, such as keeping track of the mouse coordinates, plotting the screen points, and segmenting the mesh, etc, for users to interact with the uploaded mesh.
+We also include the original and reduced mesh in this directory

+## Parameters Optimization
+Under the `step3_parameters_learning` directory, we include 7 different types of primitives and corresponding parameter learning `.ipynb` files.

+The Python environment for these Jupiter Notebook files is 3.10 You also need to download pytorch and pytorch3d dependencies.